 Born on October 11, 1992 as Belcalis Almanzar, Cardi B was born and raised in The Bronx, New York and also spent a lot time with her grandmother in neighboring Washington Heights.
 She is of mixed Caribbean heritage, her mother being Trinidadian and her father being of Dominican descent.

 In her teenage years she was a part of the Bloods gang and attended Renaissance High School For Musical Theater & Technology.
 To escape poverty and an abusive relationship, she decided to become a stripper and has publicly discussed how proud she was of her decision.

 "It really saved me from a lot of things.
 When I started stripping I went back to school," she said.

 Although she eventually dropped out of school, Cardi B was able to find her own way of rising to the top: first through social media (via Vine and Instagram), then as a reality star (VH1's Love & Hip Hop: New York) and ultimately, as a force in the music industry.

 In March 2019, an Instagram Live video surfaced of Cardi B admitting to drugging and robbing men during her time as a stripper.
 She addressed the topic on social media a few days later but stopped short of apologizing, writing, "I did what I had to do to survive."

-On October 1, 2018, Cardi B surrendered to the New York City police for her connection to an August 2018 strip club fight in Queens, New York.
+On October 1, 2018, Cardi B surrendered to the New York City police for her connection to an August 2018 strip club fight in Queens, New York, in which she allegedly ordered her entourage to attack two bartenders.
 The rapper was arrested and charged with two misdemeanors, assault and reckless endangerment.
-After missing her first arraignment hearing, she showed up for scheduled court appearances in December and January 2019.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!